centreon/centreon-documentation/versioned_docs/version-22.04/upgrade/upgrade-mariadb.md

     rpm --erase --nodeps --verbose MariaDB-server MariaDB-client MariaDB-shared MariaDB-compat MariaDB-common
     ```

-    During this uninstallation step, you may encounter an error because the **MariaDB-shared** package is not installed.
-In that case, please execute:
+    > During this uninstallation step, you may encounter an error because one or several MariaDB packages are missing.
+In that case, you have to execute the uninstallation command not including the missing package.

+    For instance, you get the following error message:

     ```shell
-    rpm --erase --nodeps --verbose MariaDB-server MariaDB-client MariaDB-compat MariaDB-common
+    package MariaDB-compat is not installed
     ```

-    Then run this command to make sure MariaDB is compatible:
+    As **MariaDB-compat** is the missing package, please execute the same command without quoting **MariaDB-compat**:

     ```shell
-    yum install MariaDB-server-10.5\* MariaDB-client-10.5\* MariaDB-compat-10.5\* MariaDB-common-10.5\*
+    rpm --erase --nodeps --verbose MariaDB-server MariaDB-client MariaDB-shared MariaDB-common
     ```

   > Make sure you have [installed the official MariaDB repository](./upgrade-from-21-10.md#install-the-mariadb-repository) before you continue the procedure.